 Despite news of falling ratings, the reality is, NFL games still draw tens of millions of viewers and are considered the “Holy Grail” of TV ad inventory.
-Live sports equate to primetime marketing opportunities – providing massive reach at high prices – and brands pull out all the stops to take advantage of them.
+Live sports equate to primetime marketing opportunities – providing massive reach at high prices – and brands pull out all the stops to take advantage of the TV ad performance boosts they provide.

 But TV isn’t just about reach anymore; it’s also about performance.
 Now that the vast majority of viewers watch with second-screen devices, TV has turned into a primary driver of digital response.